k2view-academy/K2View-Academy/articles/41_masking/02_data_masking_flow.md

   Click [here](/articles/26_fabric_security/02_fabric_entities_design.md#fabric-hashing-mechanism) for more information about the Fabric hashing mechanism.

 - The Data Consistency Using Seed does not keep the referential integrity when the masked value is taken from a dynamic list: If the seed is identical, the random function will bring the same index from the list.
 It checks the index of the returned value and not the value itself.
-We therefore recommend to use the Data Consistency Using Table method for keeping the referential integrity in this case.
+We therefore recommend using the Data Consistency Using Table method for keeping the referential integrity in this case.

   For example, an [MTable](/articles/09_translations/06_mtables_overview.md) that contains a list of names is created at run-time.
 The 5th index is populated with 'Jonn' on the first run and 'Harry' on the second.
 If the first run gets 'John', the second run will get 'Harry' when running on the same seed as the first run.
 This happens because both names have the same index in this example.